-ITAL 303 ITALIAN CULTURE THROUGH FILM.
+ITAL 303 ITALIAN CULTURE THROUGH FILM (C)

 This course covers a variety of cultural topics through the use of Italian cinema.
 From the works of great Italian filmmakers like De Sica, Fellini, and Pasolini to the up-and-coming independent filmmakers of today, this course addresses the themes of Italian identity, representations of women, gender roles, religion, immigration and race, and postwar and contemporary social problems.
 It will also discuss film adaptations of Italian literary works.

 This course is conducted in English and is open to all students.
-Italian minors are however required to complete all assignments in Italian and Women's Studies minor are required to focus their assignments on women's related issues.
+Italian minors, however, are required to complete all assignments in Italian.
+Women's Studies minors are required to focus their assignments on women's related issues (3 credits).

-ITAL 307 ADVANCED GRAMMAR AND COMPOSITION.
-An intensive study of the grammatical structures of Italian aimed at perfecting the student's oral and written command of the language.
-Highly recommended for Italian minors.
+ITAL 307 ADVANCED GRAMMAR AND COMPOSITION (C)

+This course is an intensive study of the grammatical structures of Italian aimed at perfecting the student's oral and written command of the language.
+The course is highly recommended for Italian minors (3 credits).

-ITAL 340 MEDIEVAL AND RENAISSANCE ITALIAN CIVILIZATION.
-A study of the art, music, philosophy, and literature of Medieval Italy and its development into the Renaissance of Western culture.
-Lectures, readings, and discussions in Italian.
+ITAL 340 MEDIEVAL AND RENAISSANCE ITALIAN CIVILIZATION (C)

+This course is a study of the art, music, philosophy, and literature of Medieval Italy and its development into the Renaissance of Western culture.
+It includes lectures, readings, and discussions in Italian (3 credits).

-ITAL 341 CONTEMPORARY ITALIAN CIVILIZATION.
-The major issues affecting modern Italy are explored through art, music, film, philosophy, and literature, as well as through readings on its political, economic, and social reality.
-Lectures, readings, and discussions in Italian.
+ITAL 341 CONTEMPORARY ITALIAN CIVILIZATION (C)

+This course focuses on the major issues affecting modern Italy are explored through art, music, film, philosophy, and literature, as well as through readings on its political, economic, and social reality.
+The course includes lectures, readings, and discussions in Italian (3 credits).

-ITAL 350 INTRODUCTION TO ITALIAN LITERARY STUDY This course introduces students to the major authors and movements in Italian literature from its medieval origins to the present.
+ITAL 350 INTRODUCTION TO ITALIAN LITERARY STUDY (C)

+This course introduces students to the major authors and movements in Italian literature from its medieval origins to the present.
 It will expose students to both the classic works of the Italian literary canon as well as to a number of popular contemporary authors.
 Readings will include a mixture of poetry, narrative, and theatre.
 This course also introduces students the basic elements of literary analysis.
-This course will be conducted entirely in Italian and is a required course for Italian minors.
+This course will be conducted entirely in Italian and is a required course for Italian minors (3 credits).